Brooklyn Immersionists: Neighborhood as artistic medium

+An audience circulates among the creations: Crash Worship at Mustard in the Old Dutch Mustard Factory, 1993.

-In a vivid embrace of their post-industrial district, the artists moved the locus of attention away from the paradigm of the solitary artist and into the nurturing of a shared environment.
-A biological and environmental orientation was evident in the community’s nomenclature.
-Groups and art collectives emerged that often invoked animals, ecosystems and healing in their names and manifestoes.
+Much of Williamsburg’s industrial area near the waterfront was turned into a medium of expression, with increasingly large interdisciplinary events in the abandoned warehouses attracting attention from a wide variety of media.
+The multidisciplinary press helped to articulate the emerging Immersionist philosophy of immersive, collective event formation, community engagement and acute awareness of their surrounding ecosystem.
+In a vivid embrace of their post-industrial district, the artists moved the locus of attention away from the paradigm of the solitary artist and into the nurturing of a shared world.
+A biological and environmental orientation was evident in the community’s nomenclature: groups and art collectives emerged that often invoked animals, ecosystems and healing in their names and manifestoes.

 One of the earliest of Williamsburg's creative organizations, El Puente (The Bridge) opened in 1982 and referenced its commitment to deep, restorative connection to local youth.
-A student group which emerged out of El Puente, the Toxic Avengers, even reference the notoriously toxic nature of their own industrial environment.
+A student group which emerged out of El Puente, the Toxic Avengers, even referenced the notoriously toxic nature of their own industrial environment.
 Beginning in 1990 with The Sex Salon, a playful nod to animal sensuality, a series of large, community-building efforts in the streets and abandoned warehouses also signaled a devotion to the living world.
 The Sex Salon was followed by the Cat's Head (I & II), Flytrap, Human Fest (I & II), El Sensorium and Organism.
-Strategies for these events used equally biomorphic terms like “circuitous systems," “omnisensorial,” techno-organic and “web jam.”
+Strategies for these events and spaces used equally biomorphic terms like “circuitous systems," “omnisensorial,” techno-organic and “web jam.”
 Storefront venues and mobile enterprises began to emerge in parallel with the large, creative confluxes, and shared in the community-building philosophy: Minor Injury Gallery, The Bog, The Lizard's Tail, Nerve Circle, Keep Refrigerated, the Green Room, Fakeshop, Lalalandia, Bindlestiff Family Circus, Circus Amok, the Outpost, and Hit and Run Theater.
 Local media emerged that helped to build a discourse around participation, biological feedback systems, and ecological sensitivity.
 These included Breukelen, The Curse, The Nose, The Outpost, Waterfront Week, Worm Magazine and (718) Subwire.

-An audience circulates among the creations: Crash Worship at Mustard in the Old Dutch Mustard Factory, 1993.
-Photo by PoGo.

 In the mid 1990s, interdisciplinary establishments appeared that followed in both the biomorphic naming tradition and the locally rooted, interactive culture: Mustard, The AlulA Dimension, Floating Point Unit, Galapagos, Ocularis, Ovni 360° and Ongolia.
 Migration of artists and musicians between groups was extensive, leading to a rich weave of ideas and resources.

 The Immersionist philosophy of environmental engagement had vivid consequences.
 Deep involvement with their neighborhood gradually grew into a wave of cultural change and small business growth that transformed the entire borough.
 According to Lance Freeman and Frank Braconi in the Journal of the American Planning Association, the sense of hope that returned to the struggling industrial district helped to lower the attrition rates for the disadvantaged in the 1990s.
-As has been noted, a non-local philosophy of monopoly takeover supported by City Hall in Manhattan had the opposite result: attrition rates began to go up in the new millennium.
+As has been noted, a non-local philosophy of monopoly takeover supported by New York’s City Hall in Manhattan had the opposite result: attrition rates began to go up in the new millennium.